Masters of Studio Glass: Joel Philip Myers & Steven I. Weinberg

 Myers and Weinberg have exhibited internationally and they are highly regarded as studio glass innovators.
 These masters have developed and advanced their respective techniques of glassblowing and kiln-casting by working with the material in increasingly complex ways.

-The Masters of %%Studio%% %%Glass%% series aims to widen the picture of contemporary art in glass, and to deepen the public’s appreciation and understanding of individual artists’ contributions to the studio glass community.
-Every object in this exhibition is drawn from the Museum’s permanent collection of contemporary glass.
+The Masters of %%Studio%% %%Glass%% series aimed to widen the picture of contemporary art in glass, and to deepen the public’s appreciation and understanding of individual artists’ contributions to the studio glass community.
+Every object in this exhibition was drawn from the Museum’s permanent collection of contemporary glass.